BrandonWyatt/NoRepeat/README.md

   - urllib3

 # How To
 To get started, simply run "*norepeat.py*" in a terminal, or your preferred alternative.
 The program will list songs as they begin to play.
-It will only detect songs while running, however, it it terminates for any reason, the database will persist.
+It will only detect songs while running, however, if it terminates for any reason, the database will persist.
 This will only be deleted if the script is run on a different date.

 There are 3 helper scripts included; *addSong.py*, *getSongList.py*, and *getMultiSongList.py*.